Cost, Usage and Efficiency of Retail Payments Study

 Survey

-• Firms are being surveyed via a quantitative questionnaire on costs, usage and efficiencies of providing payment services in the Irish market
+• Firms were surveyed via a quantitative questionnaire on costs, usage and efficiencies of providing payment services in the Irish market

-• The questionnaire is online only, with responses due to be submitted to the Central Bank by 31 October 2025.
+• The questionnaire was online only, with responses due to be submitted to the Central Bank by 31 October 2025.

 Preparation